vavardan/OCI-DNS-view/README.md

 &nbsp;

 ### Overview
-This addon is designed to provide central management of the OCI private DNS service from the Hub VCN and by central Network team.
-This add-on is designed to allow the OCI Private DNS service to be managed centrally from the VCN of the hub, by a central team.
+This configuration enables centralized private DNS zone management within a Hub VCN, controlled by a central network team.
+All DNS configurations, including zone creation, record updates, are streamlined through a single management point.
+This ensures consistency, simplifies administration, and eliminates the complexity of managing DNS across multiple environments and OCI regions.

 &nbsp;